wonmor/blackhole-simulation/PRIVACY.md

 We do not run analytics.
 We do not use crash-reporting SDKs.
 We do not embed Firebase, Sentry, Mixpanel, Amplitude, Segment, PostHog, Google Analytics, or any other third-party telemetry.
-The macOS and iOS binaries make no `URLSession` calls of their own.
+The macOS, iOS, and visionOS binaries make no `URLSession` calls of their own.

 ## Data the system handles on our behalf